bdavis222/dot-scanner/README.md

 This dictates whether edge frames should be removed from a lifetime calculation.
 If a particle is detected in the first frame of an image, for example, it cannot be determined whether the particle existed before the first image was taken, so it might not make sense to include this in a lifetime calculation (and the same may also be true for particles in the last frame).
 If the number of skips allowed in the lifetime calculation is greater than zero, this will increase how many edge frames are removed from analysis.

-_Note: The lifetimes output file will mark certain data points as potentially unreliable using the `NOISE_STATISTIC` value in the configurations file.
-If the output seems to be inaccurately tagging data points with this marker, this value can be adjusted in the configurations file._
+_Note: If the user is working with particularly noisy datasets where noise tends to be incorrectly marked as short-lived particles, the `LIFETIME_THRESHOLD` value in the configurations file can be adjusted to mark them as potentially unreliable in the output file._

 ## The Threshold Adjustment Window